Michél Mazingu-Dinzey

 Michél Mazingu-Sinda-Dinzey (born 15 October 1972), also known as Michél Dinzey, is a former professional footballer who played as a midfielder.
-Born in Germany, he represented the DR Congo national team.
+Born in West Germany, he represented the DR Congo national team.
+He is the director of sport of KFC Uerdingen 05.

 Throughout his career, he has played for several clubs in Germany, including FC St. Pauli, Hertha BSC, TSV 1860 Munich, Hannover 96 and Eintracht Braunschweig.

 Club career

 Early career

-Dinzey began playing football in his childhood, participating in youth teams in the Berlin borough of Tempelhof-Schöneberg.
-In 1988, he joined a Wannsee Junior-A team that played in Steglitz-Zehlendorf, an adjacent Berlin borough.
+Dinzey began playing football in his childhood, participating in youth teams in the West Berlin borough of Tempelhof-Schöneberg.
+In 1988, he joined a Wannsee Junior-A team that played in Steglitz-Zehlendorf, an adjacent West Berlin borough.
 At 17, he began upper-league play with the first-tier crew of the Wannsee.
 The following year, he switched to Lichterfelder FC, playing two years for them.

 In 1994, Dinzey began his professional career with the Bundesliga, playing for VfB Stuttgart.
 His debut game in the Bundesliga's 1994–95 season, the first of 14 he played that year, was on 2 August – an away match against TSV 1860 Munich.
 In the 1995–96 season, with the prospect of becoming a regular starter, he moved to the FC St. Pauli in Hamburg.
 After playing in 31 games and having scored five goals for Hamburg, Dinzey was drafted to play for Zaire's national team.
 After the season, he returned to the Bundesliga, signing for Hertha BSC, where for two years he was a regular starter and significantly contributed to the team's success.